Jeff Hardy: World Championship reigns and departure (2008–2009)

-On the following episode of SmackDown, Hardy won a fatal four-way elimination match to become the number one contender for Edge's World Heavyweight Championship at Judgment Day, but lost to Edge after Matt interfered and attacked him.
-Hardy then defeated Edge in a non-title match on the following SmackDown to earn the right to choose the stipulation for their rematch at Extreme Rules and chose a ladder match.
+On the following episode of SmackDown, Hardy won a fatal four-way elimination match to become the number one contender for Edge's World Heavyweight Championship at Judgment Day on May 17, but lost to Edge after Matt interfered and attacked him.
+Hardy then defeated Edge in a non-title match on the following SmackDown to earn the right to choose the stipulation for their rematch at Extreme Rules on June 7 and chose a ladder match.
 At Extreme Rules, Hardy won the match to become World Heavyweight Champion for the first time.
 Immediately after the match, CM Punk cashed in his Money in the Bank briefcase and defeated Hardy to win the championship.
 He received his rematch against Punk in a triple threat match also involving Edge on the June 15 episode of Raw, but failed to win.
-Hardy got another rematch at The Bash, and won the match via disqualification after Punk kicked the ref in the back while feigning an eye injury with Punk still retaining the title.
-At Night of Champions, however, Hardy defeated Punk to win the championship for the second time.
+Hardy got another rematch at The Bash on June 28, and won the match via disqualification after Punk kicked the ref in the back while feigning an eye injury with Punk still retaining the title.
+At Night of Champions on July 26, however, Hardy defeated Punk to win the championship for the second time.
 He made his first successful title defense five days later on SmackDown by defeating John Morrison.
 After the match, he was attacked by Punk, who invoked his rematch for the following week, where Hardy retained the championship after interference from Matt Hardy, who was the special guest enforcer.
-Punk again attacked Hardy post-match, resulting in Teddy Long announcing a Tables, Ladders, and Chairs match between the two for the World Heavyweight Championship at SummerSlam.
-At SummerSlam, Hardy lost the title back to Punk.
-On the August 28 episode of SmackDown, Hardy lost to Punk in a steel cage rematch for the World Heavyweight Championship, resulting in Hardy leaving WWE, in storyline, per the pre-match stipulation.
+Punk again attacked Hardy post-match, resulting in Teddy Long announcing a Tables, Ladders, and Chairs match between the two for the World Heavyweight Championship at SummerSlam on August 23.
+The next week, Hardy showed up (kayfabe) injured from Punk's attack, and was forced to compete in a handicap match against the Hart Dynasty, which he lost.
+CM Punk attacked Hardy again and was about to injure his neck with a steel chair until Matt Hardy came to the save and helped Hardy up, turning Matt face and reuniting the Hardys once again.
+At SummerSlam, Hardy lost the World Heavyweight Championship back to Punk.
+On the August 28 episode of SmackDown, Hardy lost to Punk in a steel cage rematch for the World Heavyweight Championship with the stipulation "loser leaves WWE", resulting in Hardy leaving WWE, in storyline.
 This storyline was put in place to allow Hardy to leave WWE to heal his injuries, including a neck injury.
 Hardy also had two herniated discs in his lower back and was suffering from restless legs syndrome.
-Jeff Hardy's contract with WWE expired that week thus ending his 3 year stint with the company.
+Jeff Hardy's contract with WWE expired that week thus ending his 3-year stint with the company.